The Best Neobanks of 2023

-The Chime Checking Account has no monthly fees, minimum requirements or opening balances to meet.
+The Chime Checking Account has no monthly fees, minimum balance requirements or opening deposit requirements to meet.

 - No service fees

-- Round up debit card transactions to the nearest dollar and the spare change goes to your savings account
+- Round up debit card1 transactions to the nearest dollar and the spare change goes to your savings account

 - 24/7 customer service via phone or chat